mrsilver76/listporter/README.md

 These options don’t modify the playlist files themselves - they only affect how paths are interpreted during import.

 - **`-u`, `--unix`, `--linux`**
 Force playlist paths to use forward slashes (`/`), often required for Plex servers running on Linux, macOS, or NAS.
+This does not affect any path set using `--base-path`.

 - **`-w`, `--windows`**
 Force playlist paths to use backslashes (`\`), as used by Plex servers on Windows.
+This does not affect any path set using `--base-path`.

 - **`-f <text>`, `--find <text>`**
 Searches for a substring in each song's file path.
 Intended for use with `--replace` to rewrite paths.
 Matching is case-insensitive and only one `--find` string is supported per run.
+Paths set using `--base-path` will not be searched.

 > [!IMPORTANT]
 > If you're also using `--unix` or `--windows`, the slash conversion happens before the search-and-replace step.
 Be sure your `--find` value uses the correct slash style for matching.

 - **`-r <text>`, `--replace <text>`**
 Replaces matched text from `--find` with this new value.
 If `--find` is used and there is no `--replace` value, then it will be assumed to be blank and the matching string will be removed.
+Paths set using `--base-path` will not be affected.

 - **`-b <path>`, `--base-path <path>`**
 Specifies a base path to prepend to all playlist entries.
 This is useful when your .m3u playlists contain relative paths (e.g. `./music/track.mp3`).
-If a track’s path starts with `.`, the leading dot will be removed before applying the base path.
+If a track’s path starts with `./` or `.\` then the leading dot will be removed before applying the base path.

   The base path is applied after all other rewriting options (such as `--find`/`--replace` or `--unix`/`--windows`) and will affect all playlists in the current run.

 - **`-x`, `--exact-only`**
 Disables fuzzy matching and any automatic path adjustments.
 Only exact, case-insensitive matches will be used to link playlist files to Plex tracks.
 Use this if you want full control and are relying entirely on exact paths or other file rewriting options listed above.